MicrosoftDocs/quantum-docs-pr/articles/overview/overview.md

 ## Quantum simulation

-Since quantum computers use quantum phenomena in computation, they are well-suited for modeling other quantum systems.
+Since quantum computers use quantum phenomena in computation, they are well suited for modeling other quantum systems.
 Photosynthesis, superconductivity, and complex molecular formations are examples of quantum mechanisms that quantum programs can simulate.

 ## Cryptography and Shor’s algorithm